Twinie/fend/projects/landing-page/README.md

 - The List items are added to empty \<ul\> with the help of JavaScript, using for loop iterating through the objects in the array to assign the innerHTML and data-class.

-- As addEventListener will not function unless an event is given, the for loop would not function with the for loop as the loop that is assigning the values ends before the event("click") takes place.
+- As addEventListener will not function unless an event is given, the eventlistener given would not function with the for loop as the loop that is assigning the values ends before the event("click") takes place.

 ## Usage